Community solar farm could brighten Pueblo West

 “My concern is this is a long-term decision — let’s be visionary on this whole process.
 We want a nice looking building that will last 50 years down the road,” said Mike French, board member.

 “We need to look at all our options and pricing, including a metal building.
-There are a lot of ifs to consider,” said Terry Zupan, board member.
+There are a lot of ifs to consider,” said Zupan.

 tharmon@chieftain.com